yhdeng-ryan/robotiq_2f/README.md

 # Instruction to install and run Robotiq gripper driver

-## This is the no_driver_ui version, where colcon will ignore the robotiq_2f_driver_ui package due to recent problem in its dependencies.
+## NOTE: This is the no_driver_ui version, where colcon will ignore the robotiq_2f_driver_ui package due to recent problem in its dependencies.

 ## Installation
 ### Clone robotiq repo